vatsimnetwork/vatspy-data-project/README.md

 # How Do I Verify My Account To Submit Updates?

-While we work on a contribution policy, please send an email to, or have your Region, Division, or FIR/ARTCC Leadership send an email from your/their staff Region, Division, or FIR/ARTCC linked e-mail account with your GitHub username to n.perez (at) vatsim.net.
+While we work on a contribution policy, please send an email to, or have your Region, Division, or FIR/ARTCC Leadership send an email from your/their staff Region, Division, or FIR/ARTCC linked e-mail account with your GitHub username to vatspy-data-project (at) vatsim.net.
 Only authorized users from each Region, Division, or FIR/ARTCC will be permitted to submit updates. **PRs from non-verified accounts will NOT be merged.**

 <br>